sumitdotml/chat-with-gemini/README.md

 If you want to try the Gemini API without all the frontend and backend stuff (just want to test it out quickly), you can use the streamlit app in the [streamlit](./streamlit/) directory.

 The setup instructions are in the [README.md](./streamlit/README.md) file of the streamlit directory.
 Very simple.

 ---

+## Conversation Data Storage

+### Where are conversations saved?

+This application stores conversation data in two different ways depending on which interface you're using:

+1. **Next.js Web Interface**:
+   - Conversations are stored in your browser's localStorage
+   - The data is saved under the key "chat-conversations"
+   - This data persists between browser sessions but is limited to the browser you're using
+   - Data is stored locally on your device and not sent to any remote servers (except for the actual messages sent to the Gemini API)

+2. **Streamlit Interface**:
+   - Conversations are stored as JSON files in the `/conversations` directory
+   - Each conversation is saved as a separate file with the conversation ID as the filename
+   - These files contain the full conversation history including all messages

+### Privacy and Data Security

+- All conversation data is stored locally on your device
+- The `.gitignore` file is configured to exclude conversation data from being pushed to remote repositories
+- The following directories are excluded from git (in case you're using the streamlit interface):
+  - `/conversations/` - Contains Streamlit conversation files
+  - `/logs/` - Contains application logs
+  - `localStorage/` - For any exported browser localStorage data

+If you want to completely remove your conversation history:
+- For the Next.js interface: Clear your browser's localStorage (inspect element -> application -> storage -> Local storage -> right click on localhost:3000 -> clear) or use the "X" button in the sidebar
+- For the Streamlit interface: Delete the files in the `/conversations` directory

+---